-It's best to plan your exercise routine with a physiotherapist, exercise physiologist, or occupational therapist.
+It's best to plan your exercise routine with a physiotherapist, exercise physiologist or occupational therapist.
 They can tailor it to your goals and abilities.

-However, there are many low-risk things you can do for yourself to take charge of your fitness.
+But there are many low-risk things you can do to take charge of your own fitness.
+For starters, you can check out these exercise recommendations for older adults.